SaaS Subscription Agreement

 Customer will pay Company the fees specified in the applicable Order Form (the “Fees”).
 If Customer believes that Company has billed Customer incorrectly, Customer must contact Company no later than 30 days after the closing date on the first billing statement in which the error or problem appeared, in order to receive an adjustment or credit.
 Inquiries should be directed to Company’s customer support department.

-Fees are due and payable thirty (30) days after the date of the invoice, unless (a) Customer is paying via Credit Card or (b) otherwise specified in the applicable Order From.
+Fees are due and payable thirty (30) days after the date of the invoice, unless (a) Customer is paying via Credit Card or (b) otherwise specified in the applicable Order Form.
 Unpaid amounts are subject to a finance charge of 1.5% per month on any outstanding balance, or the maximum permitted by law, whichever is lower, plus all expenses of collection and may result in immediate termination of Service.
 Customer shall be responsible for all taxes associated with Services other than taxes based on Company’s net income.
 All fees are non-cancelable and non-refundable, except where expressly set forth in Section 7 (IP Indemnification).

 If Customer is paying via Credit Card, and agreeing to purchase any Services, Customer hereby authorizes Company (or its designee) to automatically charge Customer’s Credit Card on the same date of each calendar month (or the closest prior date, if there are fewer days in a particular month) during the Subscription Term for all fees in accordance with the applicable Order Form.
 Customer acknowledges and agrees that the amount billed and charged each month may vary depending on Customer’s use of the Services and may include subscription fees for the remainder of Customer’s applicable billing period and overage fees for the prior month.